 3. Daymond John – $350 million

 When his parents split up, Daymond started working at 10 years old.
 At 16 years old, his mom had a new partner, an attorney, whom he regarded as a mentor.
-The young hustler worked on FUBU at their house and his mother even taught him how to sew.
+The young hustler worked on FUBU at their house and his mother taught him how to sew.
 At its peak, FUBU reached over $350 million in annual revenue in 1998.

 John has been on Shark Tank since season one but doesn’t make a lot of deals.
 Despite this, he had huge success investing in Bombas, an apparel company that went on to become one of Shark Tank’s most successful products.